quinn0823/apple-siri-voice-navigation/README.md

 ## News

-Starting from 1.4.3, you can download it from here.
+Starting from 1.4.3, you can download it directly from the [Releases](https://github.com/quinn0823/apple-siri-voice-navigation/releases/latest) page.

 ### February 17, 2025: 1.4 ＞ 1.4.1